fhiso/tsc-governance/board/by-laws-special.md

 Review Committee's statement within seven days of the Governance Review Committee dispanding.

+Voting on the Special Resolution shall be by electronic ballot which shall remain open for at least 14 days.
 The Special Resolution shall pass if at least two-thirds of the votes cast are in favour of the Special Resolution.

 Article 21: Dissolution